 - 1. To find the value of v for different values of u in case of a concave mirror and to find the focal length. - 2.
 To find the focal length of a convex mirror, using a convex lens. - 3.
 To find the focal length of a convex lens by plotting graphs between u and v or between 1/u and 1/v. - 4.
 To find the focal length of a concave lens, using a convex lens. - 5.
-To determine angle of minimum deviation for a given prism by plotting a graph between the angle of incidence and the angle of deviation. - 6.
+To determine angle of minimum deviation for a given prism by plotting a graph between angle of incidence and angle of deviation. - 6.
 To determine refractive index of a glass slab using a travelling microscope. - 7.
-To find refractive index of a liquid by using (i) concave mirror, (ii) convex lens and plane mirror. - 8.
-To draw the I-V characteristics curves of a p-n junction in forward bias and reverse bias. - 9.
-To draw the characteristics curve of a zener diode and to determine its reverse break down voltage. - 10.
-To study the characteristics of a common-emitter npn or pnp transistor and to find out the values of current and voltage gains.
+To find refractive index of a liquid by using convex lens and plane mirror. - 8.
+To draw the I-V characteristic curve for a p-n junction diode in forward bias and reverse bias. - 9.
+To draw the characteristic curve of a zener diode and to determine its reverse breaks downvoltage.